 There is no right or wrong way to pick a charity, but I usually give to the ones I feel the closest to.
 I tend to give priority to people over animal welfare, and empowerment over assistance (which is one of the reasons why I love Kiva).
 I like to know where the money is going and I collect information on the charity beforehand.
-And I subconsciently resent the most pushy ones.
+And I subconsciously resent the pushiest ones.

 How about you?
 Do you give to specific charities?
 How do you react when you’re asked to make a donation?